 * * *

 We pulled into my sister’s house in the Denver suburbs nearly thirteen hours later to find unseasonably warm weather and a lumpy mattress in the basement for our little family to share for the few days we would be in Colorado.
-Thus started the Death by a Thousand Couches portion of the trip where Megan was subject to varying degree of uncomfortable sleeping arrangements while we waited to unpack our Tempur-Pedic in whatever home we could find in Portland.
+Thus started the Death by a Thousand Couches portion of the trip where Megan was subject to varying degrees of uncomfortable sleeping arrangements while we waited to unpack our Tempur-Pedic in whatever home we could find in Portland.
 It was actually a pleasure to pull into the La Quinta in Twin Falls, Idaho, after we said goodbye to my mom and step father at the iconic Johnson’s Corner restaurant and truck stop on I-25.

 The last leg of the journey took us through the desert and mountain landscapes of eastern Oregon to my Uncle Ethan’s place in Eugene, where he lived with two rambunctious dogs and the ghost of a wife he had lost to diabetes a year earlier.
 Uncle Roy lived a few doors down on the alley behind his place, so spending time with both of them was a snap.
 We immediately started making days trips to Portland to secure a new house, only to find the rental market totally out of control.

-After a frustrating day of seeing shit houses or being one a ten applicants for nice ones, we happened upon an open house in the Buckman neighborhood that very afternoon.
+After a frustrating day of seeing shit houses or being one of ten applicants for nice ones, we happened upon an open house in the Buckman neighborhood that very afternoon.
 We got there a half-hour early and were first on the scene when the homeowner arrived to accept applications.
 We had a couple of uninterrupted minutes to chat the guy up and find out he had recently had a second child which is what prompted his family to find a larger place and rent out their starter home.
 I smiled and rubbed Megan’s belly a few times, remarking how it would be the perfect size for our growing family and the huge yard for the dogs was a significant bonus.
 A couple more people arrived, so we took our cue to exit after leaving our information for the “draw from a hat” evolution he and his wife would do later to randomly pick who would be invited to submit a formal application.

-Seemed like an odd process and I suspected they would be a bit more logical in their selection, but Megan was worried anew since the house was a cute little 1930s bungalow on a quiet street smack in the middle of a vibrant neighborhood.
+Seemed like an odd process but I suspected they would be a bit more logical in their selection.
+Megan was worried anew since the house was a cute little 1930s bungalow on a quiet street smack in the middle of a vibrant neighborhood.
 She was equally optimistic and pessimistic as we covered the two hours back to Eugene in a steady drizzle.
 By the time we pulled to the curb in front of Ethan’s house, we had already received the call from our soon-to-be landlord that they would be delighted to have us rent their home.
 Since neither of us had jobs, we had to rely on good credit reports, a fat bank account and our willingness to put up an additional month’s rent along with the first month, last month and security deposit.

 We jumped through the various hoops and a week later the house was officially ours.